quantum-dan/raspy/README.md

 # Usage

 This section will be filled in once functionality has been implemented.
+General users should be aware that, in the short term, only functionality needed for raspy-cal will be implemented.
+Other functionality will be built in over the longer term, but the current primary purpose of this project is to support automatic calibration with raspy-cal.
+However, other contributors are welcome to focus on broadening the functionality.

 ## Dependencies